weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 ### Example - grouped result

-Here is an example of a query where:
+Here is an example of a grouped result query:
-* we run a vector search (with `nearText`) to find publications about finance,
+* A vector search (with `nearText`) finds publications about finance.
-* then we ask the generator module to explain why these articles are about finance.
+* The generator module explains why these articles are about finance.

 import PalmGroupedResult from '/_includes/code/generative.palm.groupedresult.mdx';